-There are not many people who would spend a great amount of time pondering what website builder or framework to use in advance that would give them maximum ratings in SERP.
+There are not many people who would spend a great amount of time pondering what website builder or framework to use in advance that would give them maximum ranking in the SERP.

 SEO is normally something you think about after you’ve built your website.

-Plus, I hope no one creates a website with the sole aim of ranking high in the SERP.
+Plus, I hope no one creates a website with the sole aim of ranking high in the SERP anyway.